INSIDE: Discover the largest eagle wingspan in the world!

 After being reliant on their parents for about the first 15 to 17 weeks of their lives, young white-tailed eagles often fly across a large area before finding the perfect place to call home.
 Once found, they will usually stay in that area for the rest of their lives.
 They return to the same nest to lay their young each year.
 These nests can be up to 6.5-feet deep and 6.5-feet across.

 #3.
-American Bald Eagle – 8.2-foot Wingspan
+American Bald Eagle – 8.2 foot Wingspan

 The white head and brown body weighing about 17 pounds make the American bald eagle one of the most recognized birds in the world.
 This is especially true in America, where it is the national bird.
 It is hard to miss this bird soaring through the air because of its 8.2-foot wingspan.
+They can fly up to 100mph.

 While they may hunt when necessary, they are a scavenger, who prefers to dine on roadkill and meat killed by others.
 Other birds often scatter when one is present because of this eagle’s size.
+They build their huge nests in strong confierous or hardwood trees near large bodies of water including coastlines, rivers, and lakes.
+The largest bald eagle nest ever found was 9.6 feet wide and 20 feet deep.

 #2.
-Stellar’s Sea Eagle – 8.3-foot Wingspan
+Stellar’s Sea Eagle – 8.3 foot Wingspan

 Barely beating out the American bald eagle, most Stellar’s sea eagles have about an 8.3-foot wingspan and weigh about 20 pounds.
 In Japan, where they are summer visitors, they are called O-washi.